symonb/symonb.github.io/docs/math/filters/filters_theory.md

 [![image](images/Zrzut%20ekranu%202024-06-03%20152356.png)](images/Zrzut%20ekranu%202024-06-03%20152356.png){:class="img-responsive"}
 <custom_caption>We want to discretize our plant with DAC</custom_caption>

 The DAC influences the transfer function of our system and thus changes the response.
 To take into account we need to add the transfer function of ZOH.
-Equation for that is pretty simple:
+The equation for that is pretty simple:

 $$
 \begin{gather}